SrTobi/speed-collector/INSTALL.md

             // The name of the step
             "name": "Build",        // (required)

-            // The command that should be executed inside the project "exec": "build.sh",     // (required)
+            // The script that should be executed inside the project (it is made executable by speed-collector) "exec": "build.sh",     // (required)

+            // a list of arguments, that are given to the script "args": ["-O3"]

             // Information about the benchmark
             // If this is undefined or null, no benchmark will be sent